Rio Grande Gorge Bridge: Construction

+The Rio Grande Gorge Bridge has truss spans of 300 ft, 600 ft and 300 ft feet and a 36-foot (11 m) steel I-beam approach span at each end.
+It has a total length of 1272 ft and a 28-foot (8.5 m) roadway.
+It was fabricated by U. S. Steel’s American Bridge Company.
+A high line spanning the gorge was used to position the steel box beam members during its construction.
+The total cost of the bridge was $2,153,000.
+The Rio Grande Gorge Bridge was designed by the New Mexico State Highway Department Bridge Design Section.

+Hazardous situations occurred frequently when radios used in transmitting messages by the spotter on the high line to the control station cut out.
+The spotter had to resort to hand signals, not always visible.

+An American flag rode the last piece of structural steel to be put in place during a Topping out ceremony on Friday, March 26, 1965.
+After the steel was bolted into position, the erecting ironworker superintendent, Elmer Cornett, presented the American flag to George Lavender who had previously served as Chairman and commissioner on the New Mexico Highway Commission.
+During his time on the Commission, Lavender was one of the biggest promoters of the bridge.
+For years after its completion, locals called the bridge Lavender Bridge.

-The bridge was started in 1963 and completed in 1965.
-It was dedicated on September 10, 1965 and is a part of U.S. Route 64, a major east–west road.
-The span is 1280 ft: two 300 ft approach spans with a 600 ft main center span.
+The bridge was dedicated September 10, 1965 with Governor Campbell and George Lavender in attendance.
+The bridge is a part of U.S. Route 64, a major east–west road.

 Awards

-In 1966 the American Institute of Steel Construction awarded the bridge "Most Beautiful Steel Bridge" in the "Long Span" category.
+In 1966, the American Institute of Steel Construction declared the bridge "Most Beautiful Steel Bridge" in the "Long Span" category.

 Restoration

 A $2.4 million "facelift" to the bridge was completed in September 2012.
 This year-long project included repair and restoration work to the 50-year-old bridge including structural steelwork, a new concrete deck surface, new sidewalks, ramps, curbs, and gutters.

 Suicide problem

 The bridge has been the site of numerous suicides.
-Authorities are studying ways to deter suicides, including the construction of suicide barriers, such as higher fencing, netting, or more security, and also hotline buttons, but cite money as a major reason no steps have been taken.
+Authorities are studying ways to deter suicides, including the construction of suicide barriers, such as higher fencing, netting, or more security, and also hotline buttons, but cite money as a major reason that no steps have been taken.